Lifestyle changes after melanoma

-If treatment caused weight changes or eating or taste problems, do the best you can and keep in mind that these problems usually get better over time.
-You may find it helps to eat small portions every 2 to 3 hours until you feel better.
-You may also want to ask your cancer team about seeing a dietitian, an expert in nutrition who can give you ideas on how to deal with these treatment side effects.
+If treatment causes weight changes or eating or taste problems, do the best you can and keep in mind that these problems usually get better over time.
+You may find it helps to eat small meals every 2 to 3 hours until you feel better.
+You may also want to ask your cancer team about seeing a dietitian, an expert in nutrition who can give you ideas on how to deal with side effects of these treatments.

 Rest, fatigue, and exercise

 If you are very tired, though, you will need to balance activity with rest.
-It is OK to rest when you need to.
-To learn more about fatigue, please see our document, Fatigue in People With Cancer.
+It’s OK to rest when you need to.
+To learn more about fatigue, see Fatigue in People With Cancer.